Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Book of Meditations/The Lionsberg Book of Meditations.md

 # The Lionsberg Book of Meditations

-This is a book of things to think about.
+This is a book of things to meditate on.
 I pray these aphorisms will spark inner dialogue, and help illuminate your Way and liberate your soul.

 ~ J